zhaoyun95/WhiteRain/README.md

 ================

 * OwnedCore for the info dump threads
-* Shynd for creating BlackMagic
+* Apoc for creating GreyMagic